SSZ execution blocks

 Motivation

 With EIP-6404 SSZ transactions, EIP-6466 SSZ receipts, and EIP-6465 SSZ withdrawals, all Merkle-Patricia Trie (MPT) besides the state trie are converted to SSZ.
-This enables the surrounding data structure, in this case, the execution block itself, to also convert to SSZ, achieving a unified block representation across both Consensus Layer and Execution Layer.
+This enables the surrounding data structure, the execution block itself, to also convert to SSZ, achieving a unified block representation across both Consensus Layer and Execution Layer.

 -